visenze/visearch-sdk-python/README_md.md

 limit results to certain tags, and some keywords in the captions For detailed reference for result filtering, see [Advanced Search Parameters](https://github.com/visenze/visearch-sdk-php/blob/master/README.md#7-advanced-search-parameters).

-To index your images with metadata, first you need to configure the metadata schema in ViSearch Dashboard (link to).
+To index your images with metadata, first you need to configure the metadata schema in [ViSearch Dashboard](https://dashboard.visenze.com).
 You can add and remove metadata keys, and modify the metadata types to suit your needs.

 Let's assume you have the following metadata schema configured: